-In this paper, new ideas and results for the solution of a particle method in the field of FSI using the MFEM are presented.
+In this paper new ideas and results for the solution of a particle method in the field of Fluid-Structure Interaction (FSI) using the Meshless Finite Element Method are presented.
 A more general formulation is used in which all the classical advantages of the FEM for the evaluation of the unknown functions and derivatives are preserved.

 Different strategies have been proposed to solve FSI problems.
 The selection of the most effective approach depends largely on the nature of the problem to be analyzed [15].
 Depending on the degree of coupling between the equations for the fluid and the structure, two cases can be distinguished.
 The first one occurs when there is a strong coupling between the fluid flow and the elastic deformation of the structure [15-17].
 The second case occurs when there is a weak interaction between the fluid and the rigid deformation of the structure.
 In the latter, the solid must undergo large rigid displacements interacting with the fluid.
 This is the case for instance of sea-keeping in ship hydrodynamics, rotating turbines, mills, and other engines with a moving solid inside a fluid.
-Both cases of FSI are more easily studied with a Lagrangian formulation of the fluid equations, which can be seen as a solid with a small shear coefficient or vice versa.
+Both cases of FSI are more easily studied with a lagrangian formulation of the fluid equations, which can be seen as a solid with a small shear coefficient or vice versa.

-The Lagrangian fluid flow equations for the Navier- Stoke problem will be revised in the next section, the MFEM will be summarized in Appendix A and both techniques will be used to solve some FSI problems for rigid solids.
+The lagrangian fluid flow equations for the Navier-Stoke problem will be revised in the next section, the Meshless Finite Element Method (MFEM) will be summarized in the Appendix and both techniques will be used to solve some FSI problems for rigid solids.

-2. Governing equations
+2 Governing equations

-The mass and momentum conservation equations can be written in a Lagrangian formulations as mass conservation:
+The mass and momentum conservation equations can be written in a lagrangian formulations as: